Thursday, December 22, 2011

 The day was balmy, a gorgeous Labor Day, Skies blue, weather, soccer tournament perfect.
 We didn’t even know it could be done, but the nagging feeling of passing the sign for Blackstone River National Heritage Corridor off of I-91 just south and east of Worcester too many times had culminated in this plan.
 Last-minute rearrangements in crew left us with 4 hardy souls, 2 boats and 3 small cars.

 The Heritage Corridor is not only home to the river of its namesake, but also the Historic Blackstone Canal, which had a short functioning life between 1827 and 1848.
 The canal boosted the predominantly agrarian society of Central Massachusetts into a mercantile economy, before it was made redundant by a competing rail line to Boston.
-Far before it had been graced with the likes of Adam Sandler’s tollbooth Willie or the Polar Soda Co, pr WPI, Worcester was an industrial powerhouse, linked to sea by the canal.
+Far before it had been graced with the likes of Adam Sandler’s tollbooth Willie or the Polar Soda Co, or WPI, Worcester was an industrial powerhouse, linked to sea by the canal.
 To us, the river promised adventure, just as it had promised all those enterprising Yankees wealth, water power, and later, sewage disposal.
 The question was; what had it become?

 Having arranged for a 9.30 Sunday morning meeting time at the ole’ outing club shed over on Horsebarn hill, Christian, Mark, Steve, and I packed up our boats and drybags, departing in three cars towards our end point at Pierce Stadium in East Providence.
 About an hour later that morning’s hasty breakfast of a wild gathered mushroom and egg sandwich was unpleasantly pounding on my temples in a most immediate way.
 A mounting nausea and headache made me think back to the details of the consumed mushroom, and I realized that the fungus I had eaten was in fact not the famed chicken of the forest; the offending mycelium I had ingested, while bright yellowish orange with concentric rings of darkened pigment, sported gills, and not pores.
 Retching on a road adjoining Rt.
 6 I was triply humiliated as Steve was apparently afflicted in a similar, though less severe way.
 Post purge (of what turned out to be a Jack-o-Lantern mushroom - a common beginners mistake), I felt marginally relieved as Steve grew more concerned.